immcantation/tigger/docs/topics/insertPolymorphisms.md

 -------------------

 sequence
-:   the starting nucletide sequence
+:   starting nucletide sequence.

 positions
-:   a vector of positions which to be changed
+:   numeric vector of positions which to be changed.

 nucleotides
-:   a vector of nucletides to which to change the positions
+:   character vector of nucletides to which to change the positions.